iShafayet/atomicdb/README.md

 # atomicdb
 A comprehensive database engine that works with arbitrary storage solutions (on brower and nodejs) and runs guaranteed atomic operations with additional support for encryption and compression.

+It has an extremely gentle learning curve.
 It is fully documented and comes with a tutorial for the browser.

 [![NPM](https://nodei.co/npm/atomicdb.png?compact=true)](https://npmjs.org/package/atomicdb)